jjcxdev/vim/README.md

 ## License

 LearnVim is open-source and available under the MIT license.
-Check the LICENSE file in the repository for more details.